 The low melting temperature of our filaments made of PLA allows processing even without a heated base plate or without a heated pressure bed.
 On the other hand, their disadvantage is their low heat resistance.
 With a resistance to temperatures of maximum 60°C, the thermal resistance is significantly lower than, for example, filaments made of ABS.
 ABS filaments have a temperature resistance up to 85°C. We therefore advise against the use of our PLA filaments in light green for the creation of objects that must withstand temperatures above 60°C. Over this temperature range, the strength of the PLA decreases significantly to the softening of the material.
 In addition to high temperature resistance, the impact strength of the green PLA filaments is lower than that of equivalent filaments of other plastics such as ABS filaments.

 PLA filaments first score with excellent processing properties and high environmental compatibility due to their biodegradability.
-It contributes significantly to the safe use of the print object and to an unproblematic printing process.
 The so-called warp effect, what means a distortion or shrinkage of the printed object in the course of the cooling process, which can be seen in other filament materials, can be neglected.
 Thus, our PLA filament is optimally suited as a material for all 3D prints, which depend to a great extent on true-to-scale 3D prints, as well as on the dimensional stability of the object and its filigree details.

 PLA filament in light green can be used with all standard 3D printers, which use the FDM (Fused Deposition Modeling).
 The necessary filament strength results from the requirements of the existing 3D printer.
 Common and used for the most 3D printers are our 1,75mm PLA filaments in green.
 Also widely used is the thickness 2,85mm (3,00mm).
 Different printer models are even able to use both strengths without technical conversion processes.
 The large number of manufacturers, as well as the barely manageable amount of available printer models leads to our recommendation to adjust the compatibility of a certain thickness of our light green PLA filament before the first use on the basis of the manual of your print.